 The leading lads and ladies of dating reality TV franchise The Bachelor obvs score more dough than contestants and returning cast members on its spinoff show, Bachelor In Paradise.

-For instance, Matty J, who competed on Georgia Love’s season of The Bachelorette, is rumoured to have pocketed $200,000 to flash his toned rig for the cameras in his season of The Bachelor.
+For instance, Matty J, who competed on Georgia Love’s season of The Bachelorette, is rumoured to have pocketed $200,000 for his gig on The Bachelor.

 The Bachelorette (lead gals)

-The second highest paying reality TV show is reportedly The Bachelorette, as Brisbane’s Courier Mail claim that Aussie music royalty Sophie Monk scored a whopping $300,000 for her season.
+The third highest paying reality TV show is reportedly The Bachelorette, as Brisbane’s Courier Mail claim that Aussie music royalty Sophie Monk scored a whopping $300,000 for her season.

 Network Ten declined to comment on the salary rumours (which are still just rumours at this stage), but an “industry insider” told the Courier that “Sophie will earn a lot more (than previous bachelors and bachelorettes) because her management would have negotiated well.”